Royals Vs. White Sox Prediction, Odds, Pick

 The Kansas City Royals take on the Chicago White Sox.
 Check out our MLB odds series for our Royals White Sox prediction and pick.

-Brad Keller gets the starting assignment for the Royals, while Michael Kopech takes the ball for the White Sox.
+Brad Keller gets the start for the Royals, while Lucas Giolito goes to the hill for the White Sox.

+Brad Keller was a late scratch for Monday’s game against the White Sox.
+Daniel Lynch replaced him and stranded a bunch of runners to beat the Sox, 2-1.

+We wrote this about Keller before Monday’s game.
+Keep this in mind as you consider your play for Tuesday’s contest in Chicago:

 Courtesy of FanDuel, here are the Royals-White Sox MLB odds.